GenTechGp/gtgseq/README.md

 Datasets and files are explained [here](docs/data.md) along with metadata.

+Also, you will note that there is a `misc` directory directly in S3 bucket root.
+This directory contains miscellaneous stuff such as subsets and readID lists based on mapping coordiates for some of the above datasets.
+They are briefly documented [here](docs/misc.md).

 #  Downloading

 Downloading a file can be done using the web browser; a CLI tool such as wget, curl or axel; or, aws cli.
 Downloading through aws cli is faster and recommended, especially for larger files.